rhit-mendezm/personal-projects/hacker_news_article_sorter/README.md

 **Notes**:
 * You may need to install npm (node package manager) on your machine first.
 * The `node_modules` dependency folder can be removed with `rm -rf node_modules/`.
+* You may be prompted to run `npx install playwright`, so the chromium tab can open.